Data Structures for Muggles

 - Element is a leaf

-- Element is a degree-1 node
+- Element is a node

-- Element is a degree-2 node
+- Element is a node

 Since the 1st case means we don’t do anything, we will start from the 2nd case.